Win Prizes in the 2019 HACKING MASS competition!

 - to assist us in the bookkeeping, all entrants must have accounts at BP.
 (If you have a Premium or Super-Premium account, use that one; if you don't, you can buy a Premium account, buy a Super-Premium account, or create a BP Basic account.
 It's free, it's easy, and we won't send you a bunch of garbage via email or sell your address to anyone.)

-- The overall winner of HACKING MASS 2018 will be awarded $100 and a lifetime Premium Baseball Prospectus subscription.* In addition, the remaining top 10 teams (ranked no. 2 through no. 10) will receive a year's subscription to BP Premium.
+- The overall winner of HACKING MASS 2019 will be awarded TBD (we've got you covered - BP's creative minds have come up with past prizes such as $100 and indispensible memorabilia like a Chuck Carr figurine).* In addition, the remaining top 10 teams (ranked no. 2 through no. 10) will receive a year's subscription to BP Premium.

 - First Place Prize ...
 TBD